gorsat/6809/README.md

 It would be fun to build and run more substantial programs (e.g., OS9).
 On the build side, this would require the addition of linking as well as a good way to integrate with make.
 The runtime would require support for more device emulation.

-Another fun project would be creating a full emulation of the TRS-80 Color Computer that could run old ROMs.
+~~Another fun project would be creating a full emulation of the TRS-80 Color Computer that could run old ROMs.
 I'd love to play some of those games I had as a kid.
-I imagine this would be quite a bit of work but is probably pretty straightforward using bevy.
+I imagine this would be quite a bit of work but is probably pretty straightforward using bevy.~~ [This one is done!](https://github.com/gorsat/coco)

 The obsessive engineer in me would love to generalize this thing, but it is currently written with knowledge of the 6809 throughout the codebase.
 It would be interesting to try to add support for another processor -- like the 6502 -- just to see how difficult that would be.
 If that worked out okay then I'd try adding support for others.